 \subsection{Class-Incremental Learning (CIL)}

-Continuous learning aims to build models that are able to continuously and adaptively learn about their environment.
+Continual learning aims to build models that are able to continuously and adaptively learn about their environment.
 In CIL, learning a classification model is a sequential process, where each step in the sequence consists of integrating a set of new classes into the model~\cite{belouadah2021_study,lange2019,masana2021_study,parisi2019_continual}.
-In the exemplar-free setting, at a given stage in the process, the model must be able to recognize all the classes encountered so far, with access only to the current batch of classes or with limited access to past data samples.
+In the exemplar-free setting, at a given stage in the process, the model must be able to recognize all the classes encountered so far, with access only to the current batch of classes.

 The main challenge faced by CIL models is their tendency to forget previously acquired information when confronted with new information.
-This phenomenon is called \textit{catastrophic forgetting} or \textit{catastrophic interference}, as it is caused by the "interference" of new information with previous information~\cite{mccloskey:catastrophic,french1999catastrophic}.
+This phenomenon is called \textit{catastrophic forgetting} or \textit{catastrophic interference}, as it is caused by the ``interference" of new information with previous information~\cite{mccloskey:catastrophic,french1999catastrophic}.
 Forgetting may be reduced by storing examples from past classes, a strategy called \textit{rehearsal}~\cite{rebuffi2017_icarl}.
 However, the availability of past data and the possibility to store it may be unrealistic in practice.
-Thus, we focus on exemplar-free CIL rather than rehearsal-based CIL.
+Thus, we focus on EFCIL rather than rehearsal-based CIL.